5T33Z0/Clover-Crate/OC2Clover/README.md

 | –           | RangeFind      |

 `°` Although there are no equivalents to `MinKernel` and `MaxKernel` parameters in Clover, you could use `MatcOS`.
 Instead of a range of kernel versions you just use the macOS version(s) it applies to.
 For example: `10.13,10.14,10.15` (without blanks in between).

+## NVRAM > Add

+### 7C436110-AB2A-4BBB-A880-FE41995C9F82
+From this UUID, you probably want to transfer:

+- `boot-args`: Add these to "Boot" > "Arguments" in Clover
+- `csr-active-config`: Needs to be added in "RtVariables" > "CsrActiveConfig".
+BUT you can't use this as is, since it's Endianness (or whatever it's called) differs from the form Clover uses.
+For example: `FF070000` is `0x7FF` in Clover.
+You have to convert it:
+	1. Drop the last four digits (zeros); you get `FF07`
+	2. Split the 4 remaining digts into pairs of two: `FF` `07`
+	3. Swap the positions of the 1st and 2nd pair; you get: `07` `FF`
+	4. Drop the `0`; you get: `7FF`
+	6. Enter this value in "RtVariables" > `CsrActiveConfig`
+	7. The resulting HEX value should look like this: `0x7FF`

+**NOTE**: To calculate your own csr bitmask, you can use my [**Clover Calculators**](https://github.com/5T33Z0/Clover-Crate/tree/main/Xtras) spreadsheet, which also helps understanding the whole choncept a lot better.

 ## Quirks
 This is one of the most important aspects of your config.
 In OpenCore there are ACPI Quirks, Booter Quirks, Kernel Quirks and UEFI Quirks.
 A lot of them are combined in Clover's "Quirks" section.